A Thoughtful Guide to Self-Awareness

 "Self-aware people have everything figured out"

-Self-awareness isn't a destination.
+Reality: Self-awareness isn't a destination.
 It's an ongoing practice.
 Even highly self-aware people experience confusion, contradiction, and moments where they act in ways that surprise them.

-This framework builds self-awareness gradually and gently.
+This system builds self-awareness gradually and gently.

-1. Pause (Create space)
+1. Pause (Create Space)

 Self-awareness requires a moment of stillness.
 You can't see clearly when you're always moving.